fivetran/dbt_amazon_selling_partner/README.md

       name: connection_2_source_name
 ```

-> **Note:** If you choose to make use of this unioning functionality, you will incur an additional 14 staging models materialized as `views`, suffixed with `_tmp`.
-These extra models are necessary for the proper compilation of our connection-unioning macros.

 ##### Recommended: Incorporate unioned sources into DAG
-> *If you are running the package through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore), the below step is necessary in order to synchronize model runs with your amazon_selling_partner connections.
-Alternatively, you may choose to run the package through Fivetran [Quickstart](https://fivetran.com/docs/transformations/quickstart), which would create separate sets of models for each amazon_selling_partner source rather than one set of unioned models.*
+> *If you are running the package through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore), the below step is necessary in order to synchronize model runs with your Amazon Selling Partner connections.
+Alternatively, you may choose to run the package through Fivetran [Quickstart](https://fivetran.com/docs/transformations/quickstart), which would create separate sets of models for each Amazon Selling Partner source rather than one set of unioned models.*

 <details><summary>Expand for details</summary>
 <br>

 By default, this package defines one single-connection source, called `amazon_selling_partner`, which will be disabled if you are unioning multiple connections.
-This means that your DAG will not include your amazon_selling_partner sources, though the package will run successfully.
+This means that your DAG will not include your Amazon Selling Partner sources, though the package will run successfully.

-To properly incorporate all of your amazon_selling_partner connections into your project's DAG:
+To properly incorporate all of your Amazon Selling Partner connections into your project's DAG:
 1. Define each of your sources in a `.yml` file in your project.
 Utilize the following template for the `source`-level configurations, and, **most importantly**, copy and paste the table and column-level definitions from the package's `src_amazon_selling_partner.yml` [file](https://github.com/fivetran/dbt_amazon_selling_partner/blob/main/models/staging/src_amazon_selling_partner.yml).

 ```yml